-For celebrated US fashion designer Tommy Hilfiger, a boat is not just a boat; it’s so much more: a source of inspiration, a place for relaxation and a trigger for innovation – the epitome of his enduring ethos, he tells Lucy Dunn.
+As celebrated US fashion designer Tommy Hilfiger trades in his 62-metre superyacht Flag, BOAT reflects on a 2023 interview with the fashion mogul.
+For him, his yacht was a source of inspiration, a place for relaxation and a trigger for innovation – the epitome of his enduring ethos, he tells Lucy Dunn.

 The Mediterranean in summer is a veritable home away from home for fashion designer Tommy Hilfiger and wife Dee – or should we say yacht away from yacht?
 “We bump into friends from America literally every day,” Hilfiger tells me.
 “Right now we’re anchored next to neighbours of ours from Palm Beach and we’ve just had lunch with friends from Manhattan.
 It’s great, we’re not complaining!”